 The medicine service is responsible for approximately 300 beds across 9 medicine units with 22 daily medical teams.
 Hospital Medicine designed a geographic patient assignment system so that the entire census of each individual medicine team is contained on one medical unit.
-Several of the units have dedicated hospitalists, known as Unit Medical Directors, who partner with an Administrative Nurse Manager to oversee the clinical care and throughput operations of the unit.
+Several of the units have dedicated hospitalists, known as unit medical directors, who partner with an administrative nurse manager to oversee clinical care and throughput operations of the unit.
 This geographic model with consistent physician leadership maximizes multidisciplinary communication, physician efficiency, and physician and patient satisfaction.
 Many hospitalists are faculty members of Albert Einstein College of Medicine and work closely with the medical school by leading student courses and mentoring research projects.
-In addition to being education leaders, hospitalists at Moses have developed and continue to lead programs in ultrasound, infection control, hospital throughput and patient experience.
-Hospitalists and PA’s at Moses are a diverse group who enjoy spending time together both professionally and personally.
+In addition to being education leaders, hospitalists at Moses have developed and continue to lead programs in ultrasound, infection control, hospital throughput, and patient experience.
+Hospitalists and PAs at Moses are a diverse group who enjoy spending time together both professionally and personally.

 Our proximity to the Albert Einstein College of Medicine allows hospitalists to engage in numerous teaching activities, and some hospitalists have leadership responsibilities at the College of Medicine and on the Einstein Senate.
 Unique to Weiler is the Division of Hospital Medicine ED Hospitalist Program.
-Thirteen internal medicine hospitalists make up this special sub-group, and three hospitalists are on duty 24/7 to care for patients admitted to the medicine service but remaining in the ED while awaiting inpatient beds.
-The program’s goal is to advance medical care, avoid management delays, and ensure that patients continue to receive the highest quality of inpatient-level care while physically remaining in the Emergency Room.
-Our hospitalists and physician assistants form a diverse group – many with roots from 4 of the major continents and the Caribbean.
+Thirteen internal medicine hospitalists make up this special sub-group, and three hospitalists are on duty 24/7 to care for patients admitted to the medicine service but remaining in the emergency department while awaiting inpatient beds.
+The program’s goal is to advance medical care, avoid management delays, and ensure that patients continue to receive the highest quality of inpatient-level care while physically remaining in the emergency room.
+Our hospitalists and physician assistants form a diverse group – many with roots from four of the major continents and the Caribbean.
 We are a close group, a family, and we often celebrate as such – birthdays and holiday potlucks with dishes that represent the globe.
 The team also plans and participates in fun activities outside of the hospital, from picnics in Central Park to the infamous NYC 5 Borough Bike Ride.